-The color scheme, sign, and text of the emblem of the American rock band symbolize its connection with the underground.
-Japanese motifs and graphics on the Linkin Park logo are a visual reflection of the style and spirit of the brand and its performance features.
+The color scheme, sign, and text of the American rock band’s emblem symbolize its connection to the underground.
+Japanese motifs and graphics on the Linkin Park logo visually reflect the brand’s style and spirit, as well as its performance features.

 Meaning and History

 Until 2000, the rockers were known under a different name.
-The name Linkin Park came later and brought them more success than the first.
-It all started with a tape of four tracks, recorded by three school friends.
+The name Linkin Park came later and brought them more success than their first album.
+It all started with a four-track tape, recorded by three school friends.

 What is Linkin Park?